-Manual outreach (through real-time alerts): real-time abandonment notifications allow you to receive emails with the contact information of known abandoners right away.
-This may be a wonderful tool for manually reaching out to high-value clients by phone or email if you have sales personnel.
+Real-time abandonment notifications allow you to receive emails with the contact information of known abandoners right away.
+This may be an excellent tool for manually contacting high-value clients by phone or email if you have sales personnel.

 You may also utilize these messages to upsell a range of items relevant to their browsing behavior, as these consumers haven’t yet committed to a product in their cart.

 Using a Full-Funnel Strategy